Welcome! To The Nashville Music Production Blog!

 You’re definitely at the right place!

-Nashville Trax is our physical recording studio , Play It Again Demos is our online demo service.
-Bill Watson produces our music here and he is well qualified to be your music producer!
-We offer high profile Nashville session musicians such as four time, currently reigning CMA Musician of the Year, Jenee Fleenor and 14 time winner of the Academy of Country Music (ACM) Guitarist of the Year Award, Brent Mason, to play on your music projects.
+We offer high profile Nashville session musicians such as six time, and currently reigning, CMA Musician of the Year, Jenee Fleenor and 14 time winner (including currently reigning 2025 winner) of the Academy of Country Music (ACM) Guitarist of the Year Award, Brent Mason, to play on your music projects.

 We can help you with recording your demo, your album, your EP or your single, starting from scratch.